simpulton/falafel-manager/README.md

-falafel-manager
+Realtime Falafel Manager
 ===============

-A falafel kiosk manager build with AngularJS and Firebase for ngConf Israel.
+A realtime falafel kiosk manager build with AngularJS and Firebase.